Fox News hires the former president’s daughter-in-law, Lara Trump, as a pundit

 Lara Trump responded with what sounded like a campaign speech.

 “Look, he is doing what he feels he needs to do,” Trump said.
-“He’s standing up and continuing to speak out for the 75 million plus Americans that voted for him.
+“He’s standing up and continuing to speak out for the 75 million-plus Americans that voted for him.
 He has not forgotten about them.
 They will not be left behind by President Donald Trump.
 And, quite frankly, it’s one of the reasons that I’m so happy now to be part of the Fox family, because I hope every single day I can represent them here on Fox.”

 “We’ll see you at the Christmas party,” Kilmeade said.